 The chemical PFOA was developed in the 1950s.
 AFFF was commercially used starting in the early 1970s.
 Some manufacturers phased it out in the early 2000s, but it seems the replacement fire suppressant has similar problems.
 The AFFF products were designed, marketed, manufactured, distributed, and sold by one or more of the following companies, which have been named as defendants in many lawsuits:

 If you intend to file a claim for AFFF exposure as a firefighter, your claim will be filed with all the responsible manufacturers of the fire suppressant you used.
 Because many have been manufacturing AFFF knowing that exposure to PFAS can wreak havoc on firefighters’ health, they must be held liable for their negligence and failure to warn about the risk of cancer.
+To see the timeline of events related to AFFF lawsuits/claims please follow the link.

 After a thorough review of your case, we will establish if you are eligible to file a claim for AFFF exposure.
 Eligible individuals will promptly be put in touch with a specialized attorney so they can have their claims filed as soon as possible, as we are aware that many toxic exposure victims need extra money to afford treatment.
 Your involvement in the process will be minimal, so you can continue focusing on your health and treatment.